ghga-de/docs.ghga.de/user_docs/glossary.md

 :   Person who is contacting the GHGA Helpdesk for any form of user support.

 general:Submission Reviewer (SR)
-:   Natural person authorized by the *Research Data Controller* to review a data upload before the submission is finalized and eventually made publicly findable by GHGA.
+:   Natural person authorised by the *Research Data Controller* to review a data upload before the submission is finalized and eventually made publicly findable by GHGA.